Chinchillas have one of the most amazing coats of fur out of all animals.

 When Brushing Your Chinchilla May Make Sense

 This is going to be when the fur it bunched, matted or overly greasy.
-In these situations, you still want to refrain from using a brush.

 Never Brush Your Chinchilla In The First Days Home